carpentries-incubator/SDC-BIDS-sMRI/episodes/03-Image_Preproc_Part2.md

 teaching: 20
 exercises: 10
 questions:
+- "What are reference coordinate systems"
+- "What are 'templates', 'atlases'?"
 - "What is spatial normalization?"
-- "What are 'templates', 'spaces', 'atlases'?"
 objectives:
 - "Understand reference spaces and registration process"
 keypoints:
-- "spatial normalization offer a way to map and compare brain anatomy across individuals, modalities, and timepoints"
+- "Reference coordinate spaces and spatial normalization offer a way to map and compare brain anatomy across modalities, individuals, and studies"
 ---
 ## You Are Here!
 ![course_flow](../fig/episode_3/Course_flow_3.png)

 ## Why do we need spatial normalization
-- Compare and combine brain images across subjects and studies
+- Compare and combine brain images across modalities, individuals, and studies

 ## What do we need for spatial normalization
 - A reference frame: A 3D space that assigns x,y,z coordinates to anatomical regions (independent of voxel dimensions!).